ryanbynoe/threat-hunting-scenario-tor/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched the DeviceProcessEvents table for any indication that user “ryan” opened the tor browser.
-There was evidence that they did open it at 2025-01-18T13:48:06.7270137Z.
-There were several other instances of firefox.exe (tor) as well as tor.exe spawned afterwards.
+Searched the `DeviceProcessEvents` table for any indication that user `ryan` opened the `tor browser`.
+There was evidence that they did open it at `2025-01-18T13:48:06.7270137Z`.
+There were several other instances of `firefox.exe` (`tor`) as well as `tor.exe` spawned afterwards.

 **Query used to locate events:**